Creating Rule-Based Dimensions

 Important:To create a rule-based dimension, you must have the Manage organization or Manage rule-based-dimensions role.
 For complete descriptions of each role available in Flexera One, see Flexera One Roles.

-You can create a rules list with simple and basic rules on the Rule-Based Dimensions page.
-To create rules with nested expressions, use the Rules-Based Dimensions API.
-For more information, see FinOps Customizations API.
+This section describes how to create rules on the Rule-Based Dimensions page.
+For information on how to create rules by using the Rules-Based Dimensions API, see FinOps Customizations API.

 1. Go to the Rule-Based Dimensions page (Administration > Cloud Settings > Rule-Based Dimensions).